 Tintin, an adventurous young reporter, has delighted young and old alike since the 1930s.
 Translated into dozens of languages from its original Frenchthe author, who used the pen name Hergé, was Belgianthe comic series is an international phenomenon.
 The Hergé Foundation site notes “In 1993, Casterman published The Adventures of Tintin in Russian and Tibetan.
 Ten years after Hergé's passing, his books have been translated into more than 50 languages.
 All languages included, the number of books sold exceeds 200 millions.”

-This web site, The Tintin Trivia Quiz, debuted in 1996, a joint project of Stephen Hart and Robbie Hart.
+The Tintin Trivia Quiz is 20 years old this year, having debuted in 1996, a joint project of Stephen Hart and Robbie Hart.
 We have tried to make a Tintin trivia web site that all Tintin fans can enjoy, no matter how old or young, experienced or new to Tintin.
 The site includes a written quiz and several visual quizzes.
 Some quiz questions are for beginners and some are for Tintin experts.
 We have included a few truly trivial questions only a Tintin professor could love.
 We welcome contributions, suggestions and corrections.

 You might think “trivia” implies facts that come to mind instantly, but we intended many of the quiz questions to require research with the various Tintin books.
 We hope the quizzes inspire you to read and reread The Adventures of Tintinand to appreciate what you can learn about any subject by careful reading and diligent research.
 (But keep in mind that The Adventures of Tintin is fiction!)